ansible/ansible-hub-ui/README.md

 List of all workflows:

 - `backported-labels`: Add a backported-* label when a PR is backported to stable-*; on patchback merges
-- `cloud-stage-cron`: Deploy master to master-stable when enabled, trigger `deploy-cloud`; cron
-- `cloud-stage-disable`: Disable cron deploy from master; manual
+- `cloud-stage-disable`: Disable deploy-cloud from master to stage-stable (stage-beta always on); manual
-- `cloud-stage-enable`: Enable cron deploy from master; manual
+- `cloud-stage-enable`: Enable deploy-cloud from master to stage-stable (stage-beta always on); manual
 - `cypress`: Run Cypress integration tests; on PRs, pushes and cron
 - `deploy-cloud`: Deploy to c.r.c; when the relevant branch is updated
 - `dev-release`: Build and upload to github releases, update `dev` tag; when master is updated